The Super Harvest Moon In Aries Will Be Emotionally Challenging For You

-Listen up because the Super Harvest Moon in Aries will occur on September 29 at 5:57 a.m.
-ET.
-This lunation is the last supermoon of the year and first Full Moon of autumn.
+Listen up because the Super Harvest Moon in Aries will occur on the 29th September.
+This lunation is the last supermoon of the year and the first Full Moon of Spring.
 Almost two weeks later, eclipse season begins, which is why this Full Moon is going to set off a variety of emotions and events that we’ll be dealing with as the eclipses roll in.

-The Harvest Moon is the Full Moon that occurs the closest to the Fall Equinox to usher in the gathering of the crops before winter commences.
-The Autumnal Equinox occurred on September 23 and this lunation is the Harvest Moon.
+The Harvest Moon is the Full Moon that occurs the closest to the Spring Equinox to usher in the gathering of the crops before summer commences.
+The Spring Equinox occurred on the 23rd September and this lunation is the Harvest Moon.
 It’s also a supermoon.
 This means that the moon is in perigee, bringing it in close proximity to Earth and making its effects and appearance more intense to us.

 AdvertisementADVERTISEMENT